 Scotland has many attractions to appeal to all tastes: from castles and stately homes to galleries and museums; from parks and gardens to exhibitions and theme parks.
 Whether it’s for mum and dad or just for kids; whether you prefer to watch wildlife and nature at work, or marvel at Scotland’s dramatic history and fine culture; whether you want to be outdoors or indoors … Scotland has something everyone.

-Year-round, Isle of Lewis:
+Year-round, Kingdom of Fife:

 A hidden gem which has won international recognition, this 18-acre garden has about 8000 species of ferns, herbaceous plants, shrubs and trees - some are native to Scotland but most grow wild in other regions of the world.

 Cambo’s Victorian Walled Garden and Woodland Garden are a joy to visit.

 The Royal Burgh of Culross is a unique survival, a town that time has passed by.